On the Multiary Algebraic Formulation of an Idempotent Symmetric Limit Convex Structure: Algebraic formulation

 For simplicity, we shall denote $Co^{(p)}(x,y)$ instead of $Co^{(p)}(\{x,y\})$ in the following.
 The concept of intermediate points was considered in \cite{b15} to show that the sequence of sets $\{Co^{(p)}(x,y)\}_{p \in \mathbb{N}}$ has a Painlevé-Kuratowski limit, denoted by $Co^\infty(x,y)$, which can be expressed through an explicit algebraic formula in terms of the idempotent and non-associative algebraic structure defined in the paper.
 Two vectors $ u, v \in \mathbb{R}^n $ are said to be copositive if all their components have the same sign, i.e., $ u \odot v \geq 0 $, where $ \odot $ denotes the Hadamard product, defined as $ u \odot v = (u_1v_1, \ldots, u_nv_n) $.

 To achieve this, a notion of intermediate points was introduced in \cite{b15}.
 Below, we briefly summarize the key results.
-To show that $Co^\infty(x,y)$ is the Painlevé-Kuratowski limit of the sequence $\{Co^{(p)}(x,y)\}_{p \in \mathbb{N}}$, it is useful to define the concept of $i$-intermediate points of order $p$.
+To show that $Co^\infty(x,y)$ is the {Painlevé-Kuratowski} limit of the sequence $\{Co^{(p)}(x,y)\}_{p \in \mathbb{N}}$, it is useful to define the concept of $i$-intermediate points of order $p$, where $i\in [n]$ is such that $x_iy_i<0$.